zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Installation
 ============

-Binary installation package are available, but they do not support multiple service instance installation.
+Binary installation packages are available, but they do not support multiple service instance installation.
-Be sure to read the installation_readme.txt in the doc directory for more information concerning installation issue.
+Be sure to read the installation_readme.txt in the doc directory for more information concerning installation issues.

 You can also use the zip packages to install Firebird manually.
 There is more info on manual installation